 The commitment of the Elecnor Group to environmental sustainability is inherent to the undertaking of its activities and its business strategy.
-On the one hand, the Elecnor Group contributes to building a sustainable, low-carbon future through mitment to the environment Technology and innovation Responsible management Social impact
+On the one hand, the Elecnor Group contributes to building a sustainable, low-carbon future through its renewable energy generation, energy efficiency, water and environmental activities; and, on the other hand, reducing its carbon footprint and undertaking appropriate environmental management.